CigDao/MLP/README.md

 If you followed your instructions correctly the prompt should like like so
 ```
 Welcome To My Little Protocol

 ?
-What is your dao's name? documentation
-?
-You need to add at least 1 member 1
-?
-The name of your governace token doc
-?
-The symbol of your governace token doc
-?
-The total supply for your governace token 100
-?
-The number of decimals for your governace token 100
-cigdao@cigdao-Mac-Studio myapp % mlp init

-Welcome To My Little Protocol

-?
 What is your dao's name?
 DocumentationDao
 ?
 You need to add at least 1 member
-qn4yi-5bmj3-4xqzh-knt34-wfrhw-srz26-p463o-tn6ih-mm3vv-2smqt-6ae
 ?
 The name of your governace token Test
 ?
 The symbol of your governace token Test
 ?
 The total supply for your governace token 1000